We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Taylor Murray

-What we liked: Fried eggs and even crepes didn't stick in this pre-seasoned carbon steel skillet; overall, it was one of the most non-stick options we tested.
-It was also very comfortable to lift and maneuver since it wasn't super heavy (it weighed two pounds, 10 ounces, making it one of the lighter skillets tested).
+What we liked: Neither fried eggs nor crepes stuck in this pre-seasoned carbon steel pan, and it was one of the most non-stick options we tested.
+It was very comfortable to lift and maneuver because, at two pounds, 10 ounces, it was one of the lighter and least expensive skillets tested.

-What we didn't like: Since it's lighter, it does spin a little bit on a glass stovetop.
+What we didn't like: Because it's lighter, it spins a bit on a glass stovetop.

 Key Specs